mountaineerbr/shellChatGPT/README.md

 ## Google AI

 Get a free [API key for Google](https://gemini.google.com/) to be able to use Gemini and vision models.
-Users have a free bandwidth of 60 requests per minute.
+Users have a free bandwidth of 60 requests per minute, and the script offers a basic implementation of the API.

 Set the enviroment variable `$GOOGLE_API_KEY` and run the script with `option --google`, such as:

     chatgpt.sh --google -cc -m gemini-pro-vision

+*OBS*: Google Gemini vision models _are not_ enabled for multiturn at the API side yet.

 To list all available models, run `chatgpt.sh --google -l`.